Analysis · February 2026

 📊 Data Sources

-USDA Farm Service Agency payment data (1995–2024).
+USDA Farm Service Agency payment data (2017-2026).
 Farm count statistics from USDA Census of Agriculture.
-See individual recipients on the Top Recipients page.
+See individual recipients on the Top Recipients page or explore payments by entity type.

 Related Analysis